markmo/dltemplate/src/keras_model/gan/README.rst

 See `"An applied introduction to generative adversarial networks"`_.

-Train an adversarial model on images from the `Quick, Draw!`_ dataset.
+Train an adversarial model on images from the `Quick, Draw! dataset`_.

 The Quick Draw Dataset is a collection of 50 million drawings across `345 categories`_, contributed by players of the game `Quick, Draw!`_.
 The drawings were captured as